IamVaibhavsar/Backend_Projects_using_Django/README.md

 Adding the Authentication like login, logout, signup and Contect restrictions facility in the above Blog Application.

 To Create the new Account:<br>
-Navigate upto project directory and type following commands in terminal
+Navigate upto project directory and type following commands in terminal.
 ```cmd
 /python manage.py makemigrations website